bazilinskyy/coupled-sim/README.md

 - _AI Pedestrians_: defines AI-controlled pedestrians behaviour with a list of _PedestrianDesc_ structs containing a pair of an _AIPedestrian_ (the game object that defines an AI-controlled pedestrian avatar) and _WaypointCircuit_ (defining a path of waypoints for the linked avatar)

 _Points of interest_ is a list of _Transform_ references.
 _CarSpawners_ list references game objects containing component inheriting from _CarSpawnerBase_.
-It defines, with overridden _IEnumerator SpawnCoroutine()_  method, spawn sequence (see _TestSyncedCarSpawner_ for reference implementation).
+It defines, with overridden _IEnumerator SpawnCoroutine()_  method, spawn sequence (see _BaseSyncedCarSpawner_ for reference implementation).
 Car prefabs spawned by the coroutine with _AICar Spawn(CarSpawnParams parameters, bool yielding)_ method must be one of the referenced prefabs in _AvatarPrefabDriver_ list on _NetworkManager_ component.

 _Base.prefab_ from _ExperimentDefinitions_ folder is an example experiment definition showcasing most of simulator features.